AIMLab-UBC/SC-CNN/README.md

 The structure of model is written is 3 versions.
 In version `0`, which is the same as one in the paper, takes the gray image of H-channel as input.
 In version `1`, the only difference with the version 0 is that it takes the RGB image of H-channel as input.
 The version `2` is completely different.
 The input has 4 channels which consists of gray image of H-channel + RGB image of H&E slides.
 Also, in this version, all the layers are convolutional ones.
+For training, you can run:

+python /path/to/main.py --patch_size PATCH_SIZE --stride_size STRIDE_SIZE --heatmap_size HEATMAP_SIZE --mode train --batch_size BATCH_SIZE --version VERSION_NUMBER --save_name NAME_SAVING

+#### Testing

+As we are in the developing phase, the testing is not complete, and it just test on the first image.
+You can run in the testing phase by setting the `mode`.
+For testing, you can run:

+`python /path/to/main.py --patch_size PATCH_SIZE --stride_size STRIDE_SIZE --heatmap_size HEATMAP_SIZE --mode test --version VERSION_NUMBER --load_flag --load_name NAME_SAVED_WEIGHT.pt`

 ## Prerequisites
 - Linux or macOS